This page contains all the information you need to find out what data we may collect from you and how and why we use it.

 Energy usage information, such as amounts and times of energy consumption; Information about the state and safety of your boiler during the meter installation;

-Call data records, such as who contacted you, who you contacted, when the contact took place, the duration and your location when you used your mobile device; Similar information is recorded for data consumption while using your mobile device; Type of device consuming data;
+Call data records, such as who contacted you, who you contacted, when the contact took place, the duration and your location when you used your mobile device; Similar information is recorded for data consumption while using your mobile device; Type of device consuming data; to identify you when you call our Customer Service number;

 Phone and broadband